 - Mix in the orange flavouring and grated carrot.

 - Divide into small pieces.
-I weighted mine at 15 grams each.
+I weighted mine at 15 grams each or your can roll the dough into a thick sausage and cut the dough into 1/2 inch (1,5 cm) pieces.

 They look really tasty!
 I haven’t tried using carrot in biscuits before but would love to try it.